shrinerb/shrine/README.md

 The simplest approach is creating an upload endpoint in your app that will receive uploads and forward them to the specified storage.
-You can use the `upload_endpoint` Shrine plugin to create a Rack app that handles uploads, and mount it inside your application (for web frameworks other than Rails see [Mounting Endpoints] wiki).
+You can use the [`upload_endpoint`][upload_endpoint plugin] Shrine plugin to create a Rack app that handles uploads, and mount it inside your application (for web frameworks other than Rails see [Mounting Endpoints] wiki).

 ```rb
 Shrine.plugin :upload_endpoint